Are Utilities Included When Renting a Room in Los Angeles?

 Internet / Wi-Fi

-Utilities are different from rent and may be billed separately or bundled into the monthly price.
+Utilities are separate from rent and may either be bundled into the monthly price or billed separately.

 Are Utilities Usually Included in Room Rentals?